ezekg/flint/README.md

 ### Variable shorthand with context

 Use this if you're *nesting* columns using the variable shorthand.
 The `context` is the span of the elements parent.
-Before using `$context: auto`, be sure a parent element with a Flint `instance` actually exists or you'll get some weird output, or none at all.
+Before using `$context: auto`, be sure a parent element with a Flint `instance` actually flint-exists or you'll get some weird output, or none at all.

 ```scss
 .parent {